halhope/minimal-media-player/macOS/readme.md

 * The application allows user input, and barely checks the syntax.
 It does as little as possible to just start or stop a selected stream.
 I'm not responsible for anything else that may happen on your system.
 View the source code [here](Source).

-* The application does remain visible in the dock; however, when set to open at login, the menu bar button is available after reboot, without spawning an unnecessary application window.
+* The application remains visible in the dock; however, when set to open at login, the menu bar button is available after reboot without spawning an unnecessary application window, which is good enough for me.

-Download and unzip [Beaver Receiver.zip](Application%2FBeaver%20Receiver.zip) to add the application to the Applications directory (Command+Shift+A).
+Download and unzip [Beaver Receiver.zip](Application%2FBeaver%20Receiver.zip) and drag the application to the Applications directory (Command+Shift+A).